top of page

 For Pianists who have some experience using chords

-Here’s what you're going to learn: how to play standards from the Great American Songbook with different types of accompaniment patterns.
-Once you learn how to use a pattern, you'll be able to use it with other songs so that your playing will have both variety and energy.
+Here’s what you're going to learn: how to play standards from the Great American Songbook using different accompaniment patterns.
+Once you learn a pattern, you'll be able to apply it to other songs, bringing variety and energy to your playing.

 • oom-pah accompaniments